lawrennd/old_talks/_posts/2014-02-06-deep-gaussian-processes.md

 ---
 title: Deep Gaussian Processes
+abstract: >
-abstract: 'In this talk we will introduce deep Gaussian process (GP) models.
+  In this talk we will introduce deep Gaussian process (GP) models.
 Deep GPs are a deep probabilistic model based on Gaussian process mappings.
 The data is modelled as the output of a multivariate GP.
 The inputs to that Gaussian process are then governed by another GP.
 A single layer model is equivalent to a standard